Inbibo/shift_docs/docs/integration_resources/software/nuke.md

     shiftM = menubar.addMenu("Shift")
     shiftM.addCommand("Shift UI", shiftCode, '')
 except Exception as e:
-    pass  # Skip the Error raise to avoid Nuke fail at opening if something does not work on startup.
+    pass  # Skip the Error raise to avoid Nuke faililg at opening if setting up the menu does not work on startup.
 ```

 This code placed in a menu.py executed by Nuke will create a Shif toolbar entry